Clear verification rules, fair charging logic, and real deliverability evidence designed for professional B2B outreach.

 Quality-first deliverability

-Note: results can vary by country, niche, mailbox provider, and sender reputation.
+Results can still vary by country, niche, mailbox provider, sender reputation, timing, and compliance setup.

 4-Layer